fritzali/bachelor/literature/README.md

 #### Books

+- Jackson (1999) &nbsp; *standard reference for students at the graduate level*

 #### Papers

+- Alvarez (2004) &nbsp; *summary of different pulsar spindown mechanisms and corresponding braking indices*
 - Carpio (2020) &nbsp; *estimation of contribution from charmed hadrons as well as pions and kaons to neutrinos produced in newborn magnetars*